 Youza, that's a lot of links!
 I hope some of them are helpful to you.

-Here's the video recap of our entire kitchen remodel project!
+Here's the entire recap in our new kitchen remodel video:

 More remodeling projects you might want to check out: